nawabahmadreshi/documentation/pages/features/referral-programs.md

 {% endhighlight %}
 {% endif %}

+{% endif %}

 ## Redeeming Credits

+{% if page.react %}

+{% protip title="Unsupported in React Native" %}
+Redeeming credits is currently unsupported in the React Native SDK.
+We hope to include this soon, and would also gladly accept pull requests to our [GitHub repo](https://github.com/BranchMetrics/React-Native-Deep-Linking-SDK)!
+{% endprotip %}

+{% else %}

 When users spend credits, you can make a simple call to redeem their credits.